 As the professional association for early childhood educators in Ontario the AECEO advocates on behalf of ECEs in a variety of ways.

-At times, we may engage in overt advocacy through supporting existing early learning and child care campaigns or developing campaigns such as the current Professional Pay for Professional Work campaign.
+At times, we may engage in overt advocacy through supporting existing early learning and child care campaigns or developing campaigns such as the current Professional Pay & Decent Work campaign.

 At other times our advocacy work is more nuanced as we work to engage in conversations around early childhood education and child care policy development, research and practice.
 The AECEO strives to voice the needs, concerns and rights of early childhood educators in these important discussions that have an impact on the work of early childhood educators in Ontario.